 We propose a method for evaluating appearance models, that uses just the training set and the model to be evaluated.
 This builds on the work of Davies et al [6], who tackled the simpler problem of evaluating shape models.
 Our approach is to measure, directly, the similarity between the distribution of images generated by the model, and the distribution of training images.
-We define two measures: specificity - the overlap of the distribution of model-generated images with the distribution of training images, and generalisation ability - the overlap of the distribution of training images with the distribution of model-generated images.
+We define two measures: specificity - the overlap of the distribution of model-generated images with the distribution of training images, and generalisation ability - the overlap of the distribution of training images with the distribution of model-generated images with the distribution of model-generated images.
 We validate the approach by generating progressively degraded models, demonstrating that both specificity and generalisation also degrade, monotonically.
 We also apply the method to a real model evaluation problem.